thijs83/Virtual-Intel-Depth-Camera/README.md

 This package contains an example pointcloud filter in c++ that detects objects in the pointcloud retrieved from the camera.

 ## image_filter

+This package contains an image filter example using a python script.